unifi-consortium/ac-power/README.md

 # `ac-power`

-Reference frames, transforms, and trig tools for digital signal processing of AC power signals.
+Reference frames, transforms, and trig for embedded processing of AC power signals.

 # How to use